spotify/snakebite/_sources/hadoop_rpc.txt

 ===============================

-Snakebite currently implements the following protocol in :class:`snakebite.channel.SocketRpcChannel` to communicate with the NameNode.
+Snakebite currently implements the following protocol in :py:data:`snakebite.channel.SocketRpcChannel` to communicate with the NameNode.

 =============
 Connection